FuyinCherng/FuyinCherng.github.io/index.md

 ---

 # Hello!

-I'm Fu-Yin Cherng (程芙茵).
-I'm a tenure-track assistant professor in the Department of Computer Science and Information Engineering at the National Chung Cheng University (2021-present).
-I conduct interdisciplinary research (human-computer interaction, data science, and sensing of physiological data) for evaluating users’ behavior, perceptions, and cognition qualitatively and quantitatively for the industrial and academic collaborators.
-My research interests include Human-Computer Interaction, Brain-Computer Interface, Neuroergonomics, Learning Analytics, and Data-Driven Design.
+Welcome!
+I am Fu-Yin Cherng (程芙茵), currently serving as a tenure-track assistant professor in the Department of Computer Science and Information Engineering at National Chung Cheng University.
+My journey here began in 2021, and I am also the proud principal researcher at the Cognition and User Technology (CUTY) Lab.
+My research is a tapestry of various disciplines, weaving together human-computer interaction, data science, and the sensing of physiological data.
+At the heart of my work is a passion for understanding and enhancing how users interact with technology, both in academic and industrial settings.
+My areas of expertise span across Human-Computer Interaction, Brain-Computer Interface, Neuroergonomics, Learning Analytics, and Data-Driven Design.

-From 2020 to 2021, I conducted my postdoctoral research with [Prof. Bing-Yu Chen](http://graphics.im.ntu.edu.tw/~robin/) in the Department of Information Management at the National Taiwan University.
-I started working with [Prof. Hao-Chuan Wang](http://www.haochuanwang.info/) at [UC Davis](https://www.ucdavis.edu/) as a postdoctoral researcher during 2019 to 2020.
-I was a doctoral research assistant in the [CHILI Lab](https://www.epfl.ch/labs/chili/) at [École polytechnique fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/home/) from 2016 to 2017.
-During 2013 to 2019, I was a research assistant and PhD Candidate in the [Graphics and Perception Labs](https://gpl.cs.nctu.edu.tw) lead by [Prof Wen-Chieh Lin](https://gpl.cs.nctu.edu.tw/Steve-Lin/) at [NCTU](https://www.nctu.edu.tw/).
+Prior to my current role, I delved into postdoctoral research with Prof. Bing-Yu Chen in the Department of Information Management at National Taiwan University from 2020 to 2021.
+This followed an enriching period at UC Davis from 2019 to 2020, where I worked alongside Prof. Hao-Chuan Wang as a postdoctoral researcher.
+My academic journey also includes a significant tenure as a doctoral research assistant in the CHILI Lab at École polytechnique fédérale de Lausanne (EPFL) between 2016 and 2017.
+The foundation of my research career was laid at NCTU, where from 2013 to 2019, I was a research assistant and a PhD candidate under the guidance of Prof. Wen-Chieh Lin in the Graphics and Perception Labs.

+I invite you to explore my website and learn more about my research, projects, and collaborations.
+Welcome to my world of exploring the synergies between technology and human cognition!

 # Research Projects
 ## Social Preference Effect in E-Commerce Context
 ![project_vreeg](assets/img/Pro_vreeg.png)
-_2019 - Present, UC Davis, [CSC Lab](http://www.haochuanwang.info/) and [Looxid Labs](https://looxidlabs.com/mobile-home/)_
+_2019 - present, UC Davis, [CSC Lab](http://www.haochuanwang.info/) and [Looxid Labs](https://looxidlabs.com/mobile-home/)_

 We studied users' internal and external preference and effects of social conformity.
 Through self-report and biometric measures, we derived design implications for supporting users' decision-making process.